gear-foundation/gear-wiki/docs/gear/features/builtin-actors.md

 This provides dApp developers with a powerful mechanism for automating scenarios and implementing custom logic in programs.
 For instance, BIAs provides acceess to the `staking` pallet for programs, facilitating the creation of automated staking.

 ### Intensive Computations
 BIAs offload intensive computational tasks from the programs, efficiently handling them at the node level to minimize gas costs and execution time.
 This is crucial for operations that exceed the gas limit of a single block or require extensive computational resources, such as cryptographic verifications or neural network tasks.
+Some examples where BIAs can be theoretically used:
 - For instance, cryptographic computations like BLS signature verification.
 BIAs designed for such computations perform them efficiently and cost-effectively at the node level.
 - Simple operations like SHA-256 hashing are executed much faster through a BIA than in an on-chain program.
 - BIAs can also manage neural network operations, image generation, and pattern recognition from program inputs.